EnigmaCurry/curlbomb/README.md

 another computer through SSH.
 This is useful to serve curlbombs to clients on another network without opening up any ports to the machine running curlbomb.
 The syntax for SSH_FORWARD is [user@]host[:ssh_port][:http_port].
+The SSH server must have the GatewayPorts (see: man sshd_config) setting turned on to allow remote clients to connect to this port.

-`--ssl CERTIFICATE` Full server to client http encryption using SSL.
+`--ssl CERTIFICATE` Run the HTTP server with TLS encryption.
 Give the full path to your SSL certificate, optionally PGP (ascii-armored) encrypted.
 The file should contain the entire certificate chain, including the CA certificate, if any.

 `--survey` Only print the curl (or wget) command.
 Don't redirect to a shell command.
 Useful for testing out script retrieval without running